Starmer announces axing of NHS England to ‘cut bureaucracy’ in health service

 He added that the Government wanted to push power to frontline workers “and away from the bureaucracy which often holds them up”.

-In a wide-ranging speech, the Prime Minister said that “strength abroad” demands “security back at home,” saying the Government must go “further and faster” in delivering reform.
+In a wide-ranging speech, the Prime Minister said that “strength abroad” demands “security back at home”, and the Government must go “further and faster” in delivering reform.

 “So every pound that we spend, every regulation, every decision must deliver for working people.
 And I don’t just mean efficiency, although doing what you’re doing, you’ll know how important efficiency is.